Motivic classifying $\infty$-topoi and spectral stacks: Motivic derived algebraic geometry

-\begin{definition}[\cite{LG} p.66, Definition 3.1.1] A {\it scaled simplicial set} $\overline{X}=(X,\,T)$ is a pair, where $X$ is a simplicial set and $T$ is a set $2$-simplex of $X$ which contains all degenerate 2-simplex of $X$.
-We call the simplicial set $X$ the underlying simplicial set and the elements of $T$ {\it thin}.
-Let $(X,\,T)$ and $(X',\,T')$ be scaled simplicial sets.
-A morphism from $(X,\,T)$ to $(X',\,T')$ is a map $f: X \to X'$ of simplicial sets which $T$ carries into $T'$.
-We let $\sSet^{\rm sc}$ denote the category of scaled simplicial sets. \end{definition}
+We use Lurie's model of $\infty$-bicategories by scaled simplicial sets~\cite{GI}.
+A scaled simplicial set is a pair $\overline{X}=(X,\,T)$ consisting of a simplicial set $X$ and a collection of thin $2$-simplices containing all degenerate $2$-simplices; we write $\sSet^{\rm sc}$ for the category of scaled simplicial sets.
+Let $\sSet^+$ denote the category of marked simplicial sets with the Cartesian model structure, and let $\sCat^+$ denote the category of $\sSet^+$-enriched categories with the model structure of \cite[Definition A.3.2.4]{HT}.
+We use the scaled nerve adjunction

-Let $\sSet^+$ denote the simplicial model category of marked simplicial sets.
-The model structure on $\sSet^+$ is Cartesian model structure.
-Furthermore $\sSet^+$ is a monoidal model category.
-Let $\Cat{\Delta}^+$ denote the category of $\sSet^+$-enriched categories.
-Then the category $\sCat^+$ has a model structure which is induced by the Cartesian model structure on $\sSet^+$.
-We explain the induced model structure on $\sCat^+$: Let $X$ be a marked simplicial set.
-Then we define a new $\sSet^+$-enriched category $[1]_X$ as follows: \begin{itemize} \item The category $[1]$ has only two objects $0$ and $1$. \item The marked simplicial set of morphisms $\Hom_{[1]_X}(x,\,y)$ is defined by the formula: